 political and cultural-psychological integrity is possible

-ensure only through the efforts of its people, and not at the expense of humanitarian,
+ensure only through the efforts of its people, and not through humanitarian,

 financial and other assistance Western countries.
 Only economic